How Chelsea goalkeeper Mendy became Africa's number one

 Little surprise then that it's his highlight of the year.

-"It's the most difficult competition in Europe," he said.
+"It's the most difficult competition in Europe," said the BBC African Sports Personality of the Year nominee.

 "We were very good in the group stages, knock-out stages and the final.
 For my first year in the Champions League, it was a good debut."